Aliases for GSTM3 Gene

 GeneCards Summary for GSTM3 Gene

 GSTM3 (Glutathione S-Transferase Mu 3 (Brain)) is a Protein Coding gene.
-Diseases associated with GSTM3 include pharynx cancer and laryngeal squamous cell carcinoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
+Diseases associated with GSTM3 include pharynx cancer and larynx cancer.
+Among its related pathways are Metabolism and Phase II conjugation.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is GSTM5.

 UniProtKB/Swiss-Prot for GSTM3 Gene